Rosario Navas Morata

 Rosario Navas Morata is a diplomat for Cuba.

-At the age of 28, she became the first secretary of the Cuban embassy in Angola, then she represented the country, inter alia, in Italy, Belgium, and the United States.
+At the age of 28, she became the First Secretary of the Cuban Embassy in Angola.
+Then, she represented the country in other nations, including Italy, Belgium, and the United States.

-In 1994, she began service as an ambassador to Spain.
+In 1994, she began to serve as an ambassador to Spain.

 From 2006 to 2011, Morata was Cuba's ambassador extraordinary and plenipotentiary to Poland.